Toni-SM/skrl/docs/source/api/utils/spaces.rst

 Overview
 --------

-The utilities described in this section supports the following gymnasium spaces:
+The utilities described in this section supports the following Gymnasium spaces:

 .. list-table::
     :header-rows: 1